 There is presently no vaccination against malaria, but it can usually be prevented by taking a course of malaria prophylaxis pills, usually prescribed by a doctor.

-All participants are REQUIRED to get a prescription for anti-malarial medication and take as prescribed for the duration of the trip.
-The only exception to this policy is for medical or religious reasons.
+All participants are highly encouraged to get a prescription for anti-malarial medication and take as prescribed for the duration of the trip.

 It should be noted that if diagnosed and treated promptly, malaria usually does not represent as serious a threat to health as one might imagine.
-However if left untreated, malaria can quickly become a potential killer.
+However if left untreated, malaria can quickly become a life threatening.
 Awareness leading to prompt and appropriate action is the key.

 For more information about malaria, please refer to the CDC’s website concerning malaria.